NaincyKumariKnoldus/Github_logs/README.md

 # Github_logs
-script for shiiping github logs to elasticsearch
+Script for shiiping github logs to elasticsearch